lmendiboure/5G-Course/Docker/ReadME.md

   - allowing to get a running application in a single command (docker-compose up).
 This will give us the possibility, from a single command, to create and start all the services necessary for the functioning of our application "geststages".

 Note that Docker Compose is provided by the Docker developers but is not included in basic package installation.
-You can use the following documentation to install it: https://docs.docker.com/compose/install/linux/
+You can use the following documentation to install it: https://docs.docker.com/compose/install/linux/.
+A potentially working procedure is also proposed in the `install_docker_compose.sh` file.

 An example of a Docker Compose File can be found there: https://github.com/OCSInventory-NG/OCSInventory-Docker-Stack/blob/master/docker-compose.yml